octobercms/docs/3.x/extend/database/structure.md

 });
 ```

-You may drop multiple columns from a table by passing an array of column names to the `dropColumn` method:
+You may drop multiple columns from a table by passing an array of column names to the `dropColumn` method.

 ```php
 Schema::table('users', function ($table) {